|Traditional delish food|

 Vivian's cafe, is open for brunch every day except Saturday, they are on the main road parallel to the shala, so it is nice to just stroll in after practice.
 Wireless is available.

 The Austrian Cafe, a bit of a walk as it is not precisely in Gokulam, they have burgers, chicken and tiramisu... certainly different.
-You can find them near Loyal World (the supermarket). - NEWS: today (January in 2012) James and I had lunch there and absolutely LOVED IT.
-Clean, great cooking, the salad was just perfect, balanced and with a good dressing, washed with purified water.
-The scrambled eggs with pasta also delish, highy recommended.
-See the pictures here.
+They are near Loyal World (the supermarket). - See the pictures here.

 Authana Restaurant.
 A place I discovered in 2011, great dosas and Indian food in general, they follow the schedule of Indian restaurants where dinner is served at around 7 pm but during the day they have "snacks" which usually means Chinese noodles and dosa. - They deliver!